syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 private void Treegrid_Loaded(object sender, System.Windows.RoutedEventArgs e)
 {
     var selectedItem = (this.treegrid.DataContext as ViewModel).SelectedItem;
-    var rowindex = this.treegrid.ResolveToRowIndex(selectedItem);
+    var rowIndex = this.treegrid.ResolveToRowIndex(selectedItem);
-    var columnindex = this.treegrid.ResolveToStartColumnIndex();
+    var columnIndex = this.treegrid.ResolveToStartColumnIndex();
-    //Make the row in to available on the view. this.treegrid.ScrollInView(new RowColumnIndex(rowindex, columnindex));
+    //Make the row in to available on the view. this.treegrid.ScrollInView(new RowColumnIndex(rowIndex, columnIndex));
     //Set the SelectedItem in SfTreeGrid.
     this.treegrid.SelectedItem = selectedItem;
 }
 {% endhighlight %}
 {% endtabs %}

-You can download the sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/UWP-812053364.zip).
+You can download the sample [here](https://github.com/SyncfusionExamples/how-to-scroll-and-select-the-record-programmatically-in-wpf-and-uwp-treegrid/tree/master/UWP).

 ## Prevent the selection while pressing right click